rikulo/rikulo-docs/docs/Views/Fundamentals/Show_Web_Content.md

 #Show Web Content

 You can use [TextView](api:view) to display web content in your application.
-To do so, you simply instantiate it with the `fromHTML` constructor and then attach it to the hierarchy tree of views.
+To do so, you simply instantiate it with the `fromHtml` constructor and then attach it to the hierarchy tree of views.

-    view.addChild(new TextView.fromHTML('''
+    view.addChild(new TextView.fromHtml('''
       <ul>
       <li>Welcome to Rikulo</li>
       </ul>